I dropped out of university in London to open 'mama put', Nigerian man opens up

-I Went to London to Further My Education, But I Dropped Out and Opened a Restuarant: Nigerian Man Opens Up
+I Went to London to Further My Education, But I Dropped Out and Opened a Restaurant: Nigerian Man Opens Up

 - Azeez Olayide, the Nigerian man who went viral after it was reported that he has a small restaurant in London has opened up